tanimislam/howdy/docs/plex-config/plex_services_config.rst

   :width: 600
   :align: center

-4. Also, a new dialog widget will open asking you to put in an OAuth token string once you have given permission.
+4. Also, a new dialog widget will open asking you to put in an OAuth2_ token string once you have given permission.
 Here is the second screen shot.

 .. image:: plex-config-services-figures/google_step04_oauthtokenstring.png
   :width: 600